This position is assigned to the Wastewater Treatment Plant Division of the Water/Wastewater Department.

 While performing the duties of this job, the employee regularly works in outside weather conditions, and is exposed to all weather extremes.

-While performing the duties of this job, the employee is occasionally required to use hands and fingers
+While performing the duties of this job, the employee is regularly required to use hands and fingers

 to handle, feel or operate objects, tools or controls and reach with hands and arms.
 The employee is regularly required to talk or hear.
 The employee is regularly required to stand, walk or sit and frequently required to climb or balance, stoop, kneel, crouch, crawl or smell.